 - Nuts: Incorporate chopped nuts such as almonds, pecans, or walnuts for added texture and flavor.
 Mix them into the coconut mixture before baking for a crunchy addition to the macaroons.

-How To Make Gluten Free Coconut Macaroon: Step-By-Step
+How To Make Gluten Free Coconut Macaroons: Step-By-Step

 Here are some quick visual instructions.
 Remember that full instructions with the exact ingredients are in the printable recipe card: